FBI’s FISA problems run deeper than Carter Page, Trump probe: Inspector general

 In four of those instances the FBI couldn’t find the backup files at all — and in three of those cases the bureau “did not know if they ever existed.”
 In all of the 25 cases where files were available for review, the inspector general found “apparent errors or inadequately supported facts.”

-“As a result of our audit work to date and as described below, we do not have confidence that the FBI has executed its Woods Procedures in compliance with FBI policy,” Inspector General Michael Horowitz concluded.
+“As a result of our audit work to date and as described below, we do not have confidence that the FBI has executed its Woods Procedures in compliance with FBI policy,” the inspector general concluded.

 The FBI’s handling of warrants under the Foreign Intelligence Surveillance Act has been under scrutiny since the 2016 campaign, when it was revealed the bureau sought a warrant to snoop on Carter Page, a Trump campaign official.
-That warrant was based in part on the now-discredited Steele dossier, and included at least one piece of information fabricated by an FBI lawyer.
+That warrant was based in part on the now-discredited Steele dossier, and included at least one piece of information fabricate by an FBI lawyer.

-Mr. Horowitz’s team conducted a broad review in response to the problems with the Page warrant application.
-A December report by the inspector general uncovered numerous mistakes in the FBI’s application to surveil Mr. Page, including withholding countervailing evidence.

 The inspector general’s team also uncovered more than 390 mistakes in 42 accuracy reviews conducted by the FBI to verify claims made in FISA applications.
 The mistakes included unverified, inaccurate and inadequately supported information and typographical errors, the inspector general found.